 - 2 tablespoons butter melted

-Saute onion in 1 tablespoon butter until translucent in medium skillet.
+- Saute onion in 1 tablespoon butter until translucent in a medium skillet.

-While onion is cooking, in a large bowl, mix frozen hash browns, melted butter, cream of chicken soup, sour cream, grated cheese and salt and pepper together until combined.
+- While the onion is cooking, in a large bowl, mix frozen hash browns, melted butter, cream of chicken soup, sour cream, grated cheese, and salt and pepper together until combined.

-Replace medium skillet to the heat and melt remaining 4 tablespoons butter.
-Add in crushed corn flakes and stir to toast, about 1 minute.
-Sprinkle overtop casserole.
+- Replace medium skillet to the heat and melt the remaining 4 tablespoons butter.
+Add in crushed corn flakes and stir to toast about 1 minute.
+Sprinkle over top casserole.